daypack-dev/daypack-lib/README.md

 Daypack is a basic constraint solving automatic personal task scheduler

-This repo contains the core library of Daypack `daypack_lib`, and the cli frontend `daypc`.
+This repo contains the core library of Daypack Daypack\_lib, and the cli frontend Daypc.
 Other frontends (e.g. Electron, web) are underway.

-`Daypack_lib` was primarily developed for basic personal task scheduling (or day planning) and progress tracking, but we are open to exploration of its use in more general scheduling scenarios as well
+Daypack\_lib was primarily developed for basic personal task scheduling (or day planning) and progress tracking, but we are open to exploration of its use in more general scheduling scenarios as well

 ## Note: Daypack is still WIP